Download Hideki Tojo Worksheets

 - America and Britain began to take action that suggested they were close to war with Japan in late 1941, prior to the attack on Pearl Harbor.

-- Tojo became known as ‘Razor Tojo’ because he was efficient, and rose up quickly in the army ranks.
+- Tojo became known as ‘Razor Tojo’ because he was efficient, and rose quickly up the army ranks.

 - Hideki Tojo led Japanese forces in Manchuria during the Sino-Japanese War in the 1930s.